 • The rise of violent crime

-• The lack of respect shown for many of these emergency service workers
+• The lack of respect shown for Police by society and sections of the media.

 • The prevalence of illegal drug activity and its violent effects on offenders

-• The upsurge of physical violence towards these professionals
+• The upsurge of physical violence towards Police

-• The advent of social media, allowing the rise of movements actively attacking Police, Military and First Responders and their actions.
+• The advent of social media, allowing the rise of movements actively attacking Police and their actions.

 Have you ever felt overwhelmed by what you’ve experienced on duty?
 Do you ever feel like the world around you is closing in, and you can’t unwind?
 Do you ever have angry outbursts at those around you, or maybe you have become quiet and withdrawn?
 Do you ever feel like everyone else is OK while you feel like you’re losing it?
-We often don’t even realize that we are suffering from stress because as Police, Military and First Responders we are constantly in a state of hyper-vigilance and awareness and it just seems “normal.”
-Many people involved in critical incidents can also suffer Critical Incident Stress Trauma and/or Post Traumatic Stress Disorder (PTSD) for many years and not even realize.
-This can have a devastating effect on the individual, their family, their team and the organization.
+We often don’t even realise that we are suffering from stress because as Police, we are constantly in a state of hyper-vigilance and awareness and it just seems “normal.”
+Many people involved in critical incidents can also suffer Critical Incident Stress Trauma and/or Post Traumatic Stress Disorder (PTSD) for many years and not even realise.
+This can have a devastating effect on the individual, their family, their team and the organisation.

-The stress and pressure experienced by our Police Officers, Soldiers and First Responders is evidenced in the prevalence of suicide within these communities; and the well-above-average instances of workplace leave due to stress-related conditions.
+The stress and pressure experienced by our Police Officers are evidenced in the prevalence of divorce, alcoholism and other stress-related outcomes within the policing environment; and the well-above-average instances of workplace leave due to stress-related conditions.
 PTSD, Critical Incident Stress and depression are an injury incurred due to trauma and violence the professional has experienced.
 This can be in the form of one specific incident or an accumulation of many seemingly less traumatic events.
 Human beings are not built to withstand these types of encounters day in and day out.
 It will affect you.

 The trainers at The Strong Life Project are experts in the field of stress management because they have lived through the worst and come out the other side.

-Shaun O’Gorman tells his incredible story to remove the stigma surrounding stress and PTSD and to help other Police, Military, and First Responders prepare themselves for what they will experience in their careers and help inoculate them against the effects of their jobs.
+Shaun O’Gorman tells his story of overcoming PTSD, depression and suicide to help remove the stigma surrounding Critical Stress and mental health for Police.
+Shaun helps Police prepare themselves for what they will experience in their careers and gives them the information to help inoculate themselves against the effects of their jobs.